CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Abstract

 \section{Abstract}

 Clothes manipulation, such as folding or hanging, is a critical capability for home service robots.
-Despite recent advances, most existing methods remain limited to specific tasks and clothes types, due to the complex, high-dimensional geometry of clothes.
-This paper presents \textit{CLothes mAnipulation with Semantic keyPoints} (CLASP), which aims at \textit{general-purpose} clothes manipulation over different clothes types, T-shirts, shorts, skirts, long dresses, \ldots\,, as well as different tasks, folding, flattening, hanging, \ldots\,.
-The core idea of CLASP is \textit{semantic keypoints}---e.g., ``left sleeve'', ``right shoulder'', etc.---a sparse spatial-semantic representation that is salient for both perception and action.
-Semantic keypoints of clothes can be reliably extracted from RGB-D images and provide an effective intermediate representation of clothes manipulation policies.
-CLASP uses semantic keypoints to bridge high-level task planning and low-level action execution.
+Despite recent advances, most existing methods remain limited to specific clothes types and tasks, due to the complex, high-dimensional geometry of clothes.
+This paper presents \textit{CLothes mAnipulation with Semantic keyPoints} (CLASP), which aims at \textit{general-purpose} clothes manipulation over diverse clothes types, T-shirts, shorts, skirts, long dresses, \ldots\,, as well as different tasks, folding, flattening, hanging, \ldots\,.
+The core idea of CLASP is \textit{semantic keypoints}---e.g., ``left sleeve'' and ``right shoulder''---a sparse spatial-semantic representation, salient for both perception and action.
+Semantic keypoints of clothes can be reliably extracted from RGB-D images and provide an effective representation for a wide range of clothes manipulation policies.
+CLASP uses semantic keypoints as an intermediate representation to connect high-level task planning and low-level action execution.
 At the high level, it exploits vision language models (VLMs) to predict task plans over the semantic keypoints.
-At the low level, it executes the plans with the help of a simple pre-built manipulation skill library.
+At the low level, it executes the plans with the help of a set of pre-built manipulation skills conditioned on the keypoints.
 Extensive simulation experiments show that CLASP outperforms state-of-the-art baseline methods on multiple tasks across diverse clothes types, demonstrating strong performance and generalization.
-Further experiments with a Franka dual-arm system on four distinct tasks---folding, flattening, hanging, and placing---confirm CLASP's performance on a real robot.
-The CLASP source code is available at \hyperlink{https://github.com/dengyh16code/CLASP}{https://github.com/dengyh16code/CLASP}.
+Further experiments with a Franka dual-arm system on four distinct tasks---folding, flattening, hanging, and placing---confirm CLASP's performance on real-life clothes manipulation.
+The CLASP source code is available online at \hyperlink{https://github.com/dengyh16code/CLASP}{https://github.com/dengyh16code/CLASP}.

-\keywords{Deformable Object Manipulation, State Representation, Foundation Models}
+\keywords{Deformable object manipulation, state representation, foundation models}